Online Reputation Management: 25 Free Tips

 6. Create a YouTube Video

 YouTube and videos are extremely powerful ways to repair an online reputation.
 Create one that focuses on you and the positive things you do.
-Keep it brief and as professional as possible, and offer useful information.
+Keep it brief and as professional as possible, offering useful information.
 Using your smartphone could be fine so long as your are authentic or provide great content.

 7. Stay Clear of Negative Comments